chry04/PLUSplacer/README.md

 ----------------------------------
 The input parameters are as follows:

-    model_name : DNA substitution model such as GTR or JC69 statistics_file : statistics file produced by RAxML containing the substitution rates backbone_tree : refernce tree file path (in newick format) (parameter T) output_directory : directory to where output file pplacer-XR.jplace is written
+    model_name : DNA substitution model such as GTR for nucleotides statistics_file : statistics file produced by RAxML containing the substitution rates backbone_tree : refernce tree file path (in newick format) (parameter T) output_directory : directory to where output file pplacer-XR.jplace is written